andresgciamtez/ppno/README.md

 ## RESULTS
 The optimized results are displayed in the console and a new EPANET file is generated.
 The filename includes a suffix based on the algorithm used: `_Solved_UH`, `_Solved_DE`, etc.

-If a refinement was selected, an additional `+Polish` indicator is added.
+If refinement was enabled, an additional `+Refinement` indicator is added.

 ---